-9.3.1 Overview
+8.4.1 Overview

 You can control how the device operates and reacts to changes in dust levels by adjusting the device parameters.
-To change parameter values on the main display, enter MAINTENANCE mode by pressing KO (+) key.
+To change parameter values on the main display, press KO (+) key and enter the PIN code "1234" to enter MAINTENANCE mode.
 The device indicates the parameter number on the display position DO, and parameter values on positions D1 ...
 D3.